 Presidential Challenge Coin History

-The tradition of the challenge coin has its roots in military history, dating back to ancient Roman times when soldiers were awarded coins as a symbol of honor and bravery.
+Challenge coin history and its traditions have its roots in the military, dating back to ancient Roman times when soldiers were awarded coins as a symbol of honor and bravery.
 The challenge coin has evolved over the centuries, with its use in the United States military becoming more widespread during World War I and II.
 During these times, challenge coins were given to service members as a symbol of camaraderie and unit identity.

 Evolution through Time